AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

 * 2a.
 No Payment record exist.

     * 2a1.
-System displays “No payments recorded.”
+System displays “No payments records found.”

       Use case ends.

 * 2b.
 Some entries are linked to students that were deleted or corrupted.

     * 2b1.
 System skips those invalid entries (no warning is shown).

-    * 2b2.
-System displays remaining valid entries.
+      Use case resumes at step 3.

+* *a.
+At any time, Actor cancels the operation.

   Use case ends.

-**UC12: Find using tag**
+**UC14: View Outstanding Payments**

 **MSS**

-1. Actor searches using specific command and tag name(s).
-2. System retrieves all students with the specified tag(s).
+1. Actor chooses to view outstanding payments.
+2. System displays a list of unpaid fees by student and a success message.

     Use case ends.

 **Extensions**

-* 2a.
-No students with the tag exist.
+* 1a.
+No outstanding payments.

-    * 2a1.
-System displays shows a blank list.
+    * 1a1.
+System displays “No outstanding payments found.”

       Use case ends.

+* *a.
+At any time, Actor cancels the operation.

+  Use case ends.

 ### Non-Functional Requirements

-1. Should work on any _mainstream OS_ as long as it has Java `17`
+1. Should work on any _mainstream OS_ as long as it has Java `17` installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 persons with 1 second response time for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. The interface should follow familiar patterns (e.g., similar to phone contacts apps) with clear navigation, searchable fields, and minimal clicks to add/view a student.
+4. The interface should follow familiar patterns (e.g., similar to phone contacts apps).
 Aim for a learnability time of under 5 minutes for new users.
 5. Graceful handling of failures (e.g., invalid email entry) with user-friendly messages, plus backend logs for quick debugging.
-6. The data should be stored locally and should be in a human editable text file.
+6. The data should be stored locally and should be in a human editable file.
 7. Package everything into a single JAR file.

 ### Glossary

+* **Mainstream OS**: Windows, Linux, Unix, MacOS
+* **Private Contact Detail**: A contact detail that is not meant to be shared with others
-* **Student**: A person receiving tuition from the tutor.
+* **Student**: A person receiving tuition from the tutor
+* **Tutor**: A person giving tuition
+* **Tag**: An identifier given to student
-* **Lesson**: A scheduled teaching session between tutor and one or more students.
+* **Lesson**: A scheduled teaching session between tutor and student
-* **Attendance**: A record of whether a student was present or absent for a lesson.
+* **Attendance**: Record of whether a student was present or absent for a lesson
+* **Schedule**: Timetable of lessons
-* **Outstanding Fees**: Tuition fees owed by a student that are not yet paid.
+* **Outstanding Fee**: Tuition fee owed by a student that are not yet paid
-* **MVP (Minimum Viable Product)**: The smallest functional version of StudentConnect that delivers core value to users.
+* **Payment**: A record of transaction from student to tutor
+* **Payment History**: Record of all past transactions

 --------------------------------------------------------------------------------------------------------------------